DCy4/My-Portfolio/README.md

 ## About Me

 I'm a new software developer with a background in project management.
-I enjoy problem solving and exploring new technologies.
+I enjoy problem solving and learning new technologies.

 ## Projects